bloominstituteoftechnology/web-sprint-challenge-adding-data-persistence/README.md

 - [ ] `notes` - optional
 - [ ] `completed` - cannot be `NULL` and defaults to "not completed" (use appropriate data type and constraints)

+A **resource assignment** connects a resource and a project, and is stored in a `project_resources` table.
+You decide what columns to use.

 ### Requirements

 Your finished project must meet all of the following requirements: